READY TO PURSUE ENROLLMENT FOR YOUR CHILD?

 All fees are non-refundable.

-The first six weeks of school are considered a trial period for parents and the school.
+The first six weeks of school for new students are considered a trial period for parents and the school.
 If concerns about the child’s ability to respond to the Montessori Environment arise, the school or family may decide to withdraw the child.
 The annual tuition commitment takes effect after the trial period.

 Because the Montessori program is based on a three-year cycle of development for the child and a continuing relationship with one classroom teacher, we ask parents to make a three-year commitment for their child to complete the primary or elementary program.